ethanolivertroy/awslabs-mcp-server-for-oscal/README.md

 ## What is OSCAL?

-[OSCAL (Open Security Controls Assessment Language)](https://pages.nist.gov/OSCAL/) is a set of framework-agnostic, vendor-neutral, machine-readable schemas developed by NIST that describe common security artifacts like controls and assessments.
-OSCAL enables automation of security governance, risk, and compliance workflows.
+[OSCAL (Open Security Controls Assessment Language)](https://pages.nist.gov/OSCAL/) is a set of framework-agnostic, vendor-neutral, machine-readable schemas developed by NIST that describe the full life cycle of GRC (governance, risk, compliance) artifacts, from controls to remediation plans.
+OSCAL enables automation of GRC workflows by replacing digital paper (spreadsheets, PDFs, etc.) with a standard-based structured data format.
 ## Features

-This MCP server provides these [tools](src/mcp_server_for_oscal/tools/) for working with OSCAL:
+This MCP server provides [tools](src/mcp_server_for_oscal/tools/) for working with OSCAL:

 ### 1. List OSCAL Models
 - **Tool**: `list_oscal_models`